benjymous/annotations/sandman/sandman.22.md

 	Conspiring with him how to load and bless
 	      With fruit the vines that round the thatch-eaves run.

-Cover:  Note the extensive use of what appear to be Latin texts in the composition of the cover.
+Cover:  Note the extensive use of Latin text and Old German text in the composition of the cover.
 Anyone care to take a crack at them?

 Page 1 panel 1:  Avernus is a volcanic crater lake near Naples, Italy; it is